Skip to Main Content

 P I C O

-Describe as accurately as possible the patient or group of patients of interest.
 What is the main intervention or therapy you wish to consider?
 Is there an alternative treatment to compare?
-What is the clinical outcome?
+What is the relevant, clinical outcome?

 PROSPERO is an international register for prospective systematic literature reviews.